-If you’re serious about using Facebook ads to grow your business these days, you need to be using Facebook’s pixels.
+If you’re serious about using Facebook ads to grow your business these days, you need to be using Facebook’s pixel.

-Unfortunately, fully understanding how to use pixels properly tends to trip a lot of people up – it can be wicked confusing.
+Unfortunately, fully understanding how to use the pixel properly tends to trip a lot of people up – it can be wicked confusing.

-In this article I’m going to help you wrap your head around Facebook ads pixels and explain:
+In this article I’m going to help you wrap your head around the Facebook ads pixel and explain:

-- What is the new Facebook pixel — how to use it for retargeting and tracking conversions.
+- What is the Facebook pixel — how to use it for retargeting and tracking conversions.

 - Where the pixel gets placed and how to verify it’s working correctly

-- How you can use pixels for more highly converting ads
+- How to use the pixel for more highly converting ads

-- A slick Facebook ads strategy using pixels that’s working really well right now
+- A slick Facebook ads strategy using the pixel that’s working really well right now